Pros / This camera features best-in-class image quality.

 We began our research as cynically as anyone might, not expecting to find many reasons to purchase an HD camcorder.
 We found that while there certainly aren’t as many viable options out there as before, some of the cameras, like the Panasonic HC-X920, make a powerful case for a dedicated video camera.

 That’s because the X920 offers variable optical zoom, better image quality and a better design for shooting than you can find in any current smartphone.
 In fact, the X920 offers the best image quality of any camcorder we tested.
-Though its zoom range isn’t quite as long as others and its touchscreen could be better, superior image quality makes the X920 our Top Ten Reviews Gold Award winner.
+Though its zoom range isn’t quite as long as others and its touchscreen could be better, superior image quality makes this a high-quality camcorder.